FLORIDA INTERNATIONAL UNIVERSITY CHAPTER

 Voting will be done by secret ballot; only members present at the Election Meeting may vote.

 The Nominations and Elections Committee shall tally the votes immediately upon completion of the election and announce the results at the Elections Meeting.
 Announcements of the results will be made by the President to the membership within one week after the Elections Meeting.

 ARTICLE XI.
 STATE UFF SENATE

 The Chapter President shall be a Senator.

-During the February membership meeting, the Chapter shall elect the remainder of its Senators in conformity with the State UFF Constitution.
+During the Spring membership meeting, the Chapter shall elect the remainder of its Senators in conformity with the State UFF Constitution.

 Robert's Rules of Order, Revised, shall govern in all cases not covered by the By-laws.

-The By-laws may be amended by a vote of two-thirds of those present and voting at a membership meeting if the members have been notified at least two weeks in advance of a proposed amendment to the By-laws.
+The By-laws may be amended by a vote of two-thirds of those present and voting at a membership meeting if the members have been notified at least ten days in advance of a proposed amendment to the By-laws.